fotor-2025042422352

 "I am pleased with how the sessions went.
 Weve spent a lot of time looking at the tyres today.
 The most important thing is to assess the data, learn from it and see where and how is best to use that information tomorrow.
 I think we are looking good for qualifying and for the race.
 It has been a positive Friday overall, the car is feeling good and we made some positive progress from FP1 to FP2.
 There is still a lot of work to be done overnight but hopefully tomorrow we can make another step in the right direction".

+On Saturday morning at Silverstone the sky is cloudy but it still doesn’t rain, the asphalt is dry and Free Practice 3 is expected in mixed conditions, given the impending dark clouds.
+Fernando Alonso, who enters the track with a set of new medium tyres and is ready to test the English track for the last time before qualifying.
 Unlike him, one who immediately had problems with his car is Lando Norris, forced to stop the McLaren just before the exit of the pit lane, after the team communicated a problem they detected.
 Not a good start to the day for McLaren in short, despite their chrome livery designed specifically to celebrate the home race of the English team and remember the winning McLaren 2008.
 At the beginning of the round, Verstappen immediately takes the leadership of the standings, mounting a set of medium tires and making vain the effort of the two Ferraris with soft tires, scoring a 1'28"836.
 Ferrari, however, in particular the car number 55 of Carlos Sainz, do not give up and a few minutes later he manages to score a time 3 tenths faster than Verstappen, with a 1'27"964, being reached in the second position by his teammate Leclerc.
 A few minutes away from each other, the hero of the house Lewis Hamilton does mark the best time among the general roars with a 1'27"948, and then be followed closely by Leclerc, which takes away half a second at the time of the English, scoring a 1'27"419.
 Meanwhile, the rain arrives on the track, starting with the third sector, where Leclerc (with soft tires) is forced to abandon the attempt of the fast lap: despite this remains on track even with rain, trying in every way to know thoroughly the track in every condition.
 After him they are all at the pits, ready to go back on track with the intermediate tires, the asphalt is particularly suitable for the whole length of the track except for Turn 7, particularly wet and difficult.
 After a few laps with the intermediates, it seems already time for some drivers to return to a different compound: the first is Lando Norris, who mounts a set of soft tires and returns to the track, managing to make very good sector times except in the third, far too wet.
 However, Norris' feat does not seem to pay off, as the English driver also returns to the pits, leaving the track completely empty, waiting for better weather conditions: the first to do so is Max Verstappen, with a new set of intermediates.

 With him the ball is back on, with all the drivers back on track and this time it seems that the conditions, although worsened at the level of rain, are more optimal for the intermediate tires.
 After this last stint with the intermediates the practice session ends, with Leclerc first, closely followed by Albon, Alonso, Gasly, Hamilton, Sainz, Sargeant, Verstappen (who seems to have worked more for race pace than for qualifying), Russell, Tsunoda, De vries, Norris, Stroll, Perez, Magnussen, Ocon, Piastri, Bottas, Hulkenberg and Zhou.
 The day of Saturday in the afternoon continues as was the morning, with 22 degrees of asphalt and a very cloudy sky that heralds another downpour.
 Despite this threat, at the start of Q1 all have slick tyres, with the exception of the Ferrari duo, the Haas duo and Sargeant, who instead mount intermediate tyres.
 After a short time the latter mentioned return to the pits to change the intermediate with a set of soft tires, given the track conditions.
 The first to attempt a fast lap was Lewis Hamilton, but he runs into a spin at the Stowe, losing control of his car and leaving the fast lap to Esteban Ocon, with a 1'34"204.
 Immediately after him is Alonso who puts himself in charge, scoring first a 1'31"437 and then a 1'30"730, having behind him Russell, Stroll, Piastri and Tsunoda.
 The rain returns to the track, especially at Stowe, where many drivers struggle to stay on track: after Max Verstappen takes the top of the standings with a 1'30"719, many drivers lose control of the car, with the excluded being Magnussen, Zhou, Sargeant, Bottas and Albon.
 Three minutes before the end of Q1, the red flag is flying on the track, caused by Kevin Magnussen who, due to a technical problem, is forced to stop his car on the track.
 Once the situation on the track is resolved, the green flag returns and the track improves considerably, with all the drivers with new soft tyres, apart from Verstappen, Alonso, Piastri, Norris and Perez, who have used soft tyres.
 At the end of Q1 the fastest time is set by Lando Norris, with a 1'28"917, followed by Leclerc and Russell for the top 3, while the excluded are Perez, Tsunoda, Zhou, De Vries and Magnussen.
 At the beginning of Q2, the weather changes drastically, as suddenly the sun comes out in the pit lane and the track seems to be drying gradually.
 The first eliminated in Q2, just a few minutes from the start, is Bottas, who due to a technical problem is forced to park his car on the track.
 The second qualifying round begins with Norris in the lead with a 1'29"427 and with all the drivers with a set of new soft tires, except for the Mercedes duo, who opts for a train of used soft.

+fotor_2023-8-9_18_59_22-fotor-20230809185939.jpeg

 Immediately after him is Alonso to have the leadership with a 1'29"052, then be passed first by Verstappen and immediately after by Oscar Piastri, with his 1'28"567.
 At the moment when the chequered flag fan, Verstappen takes the lead with a 1'27"702, followed by Piastri and Norris for the top 3, while the excluded are Hulkenberg, Stroll, Ocon, Saregant and Bottas.Soon after he returns to the track for the last stint of Q3, which sees all the drivers fit used soft tires, except for Verstappen, who uses the set of new soft tires saved in Q1, managing to score the best time with a 1'27"084.

-fotor_2023-8-9_18_59_22-fotor-20230809185939.jpeg

 Leclerc tries to reach him, and under the checkered flag he scores a 1'27"136, only 52 thousandths behind Verstappen.
 Q3 ends with Max Verstappen on pole with a 1'26"720, followed by Lando Norris, Oscar Piastri, Charles Leclerc, Carlos Sainz, George Russell, Lewis Hamilton, Alexander Albon, Fernando Alonso and Pierre Gasly.
 Once the Action on the track is over, it’s time for Interviews and at Red Bull the atmosphere is divided: on the one hand there is Max Verstappen, pole man of the day:

 "It was a pretty crazy qualifying, very hectic and slippery at some points.
 I had a small inchident in the pit lane, I understeered as I turned and the car just went straight - I think there was some damage.
 Other than that, very happy.
 In the same way, I’m very happy for McLaren, you could see how enthusiastic everyone was in that garage, they worked so hard, it’s also great for British fans.
 I expect Ferrari and Mercedes to be more competitive during the race.
 As for us, we know that we have a good race car and can not wait.
 I don’t care if it’s wet tomorrow, in FP3 we were very fast in the wet so I don’t think we have to worry".